A priori bounds for quasi-linear SPDEs in the full sub-critical regime: Introduction

 There is now an extensive literature on renormalized stochastic PDE's following the development of regularity structures \cite{Hai13}, \cite{Hai14} and paracontrolled calculus \cite{GIP15}, the main applications of these seminal works being to semi-linear equations, see \emph{e.g.}\@ \cite{HaP15}.
 The quasi-linear case was first considered in \cite{OtW19} and soon after in \cite{BDH19}, \cite{FuG19} in the case of $\alpha> \frac23$.
 The case $\alpha> \frac25$, which in one space dimension includes the case of space-time white noise, was investigated in \cite{Ger20}, \cite{GeH19}.\footnote{A number of aspects of this paper also work for arbitrary $\alpha>0$, but the authors did not identify the renormalized PDE in the full sub-critical regime.} An alternative approach to this regime inspired by \cite{BDH19} appeared in \cite{bailleul2019paracontrolled}.
 See also \cite{RaS20} for a treatment of the initial value problem using the methods of \cite{OtW19} (in the regime $\alpha>\frac23$).
-The regime $\alpha>1$ corresponds to spatially colored noise, which has been studied in the articles \cite{hornung2019quasilinear} and \cite{kuehn2020pathwise}.
-We also mention the articles \cite{dubedat2019stochastic}, \cite{funaki2020asymptotics}, and \cite{landim2020hydrodynamic} where singular quasi-linear SPDE's arise naturally in some relevant physical models.
+The regime $\alpha>1$ corresponds to spatially colored noise, which has been studied in the articles \cite{hornung2019quasilinear}, \cite{kuehn2020pathwise}, and in the series of papers \cite{AgV22a}, \cite{AgV22b}, and \cite{AgV20c}.
+We also mention the articles \cite{dubedat2019stochastic}, \cite{funaki2020asymptotics}, and \cite{LPSX23} where singular quasi-linear SPDE's arise naturally in some relevant physical models.
+Finally, we mention the interesting recent work \cite{bruned2024quasigeneralised} which explores the quasi-linear generalized KPZ equation driven by space-time white noise, providing sufficient conditions for global well-posedness and a large class of examples.